dogeopen/DO/README.md

+# Mission Statement:
-# objective: remove the need for money using opensource technology
+# remove the need for money using opensource technology

+# donate to those in need

 # transparency through blockchain

+# we are one / you are vital

-# help us help humanity, with ideas, support, and donations
+help us help humanity, with ideas, support, and donations

 X.COM/DOGEPENSOURCE

-# we are one / you are vital

-# *UNDER CONSTRUCTION*
+                          *UNDER CONSTRUCTION*